WalterNadalin/ParallelJacobi/aux/background.md

 the algorithm.

 1. Allocate and specify a 2D array defining an evenly spaced grid of square dimension.
-You will need to leave space for the boundaries, as they do not belong to the main grid (i.e. a 1024 x 1024 matrix would need to be allocated as 1026x1026 to leave room for the borders.
+Leave space for the boundaries, as they do not belong to the main grid (i.e. a 1024 x 1024 matrix would need to be allocated as 1026x1026 to leave room for the borders.